flatironinstitute/sciware/24_Types/main.md

 [casting_example.py](./examples/casting_example.py)

-- If a variable is *explicitly* marked `Any`, even casting it won't turn type checks back on.
+- If a variable is *explicitly* marked `Any`, it gets ignored from then on
+- Even casting it won't turn type checks back on for it

 ### Generics